NASCAR honors 9/11 heroes and victims: 'Most patriotic' sporting organization 'in the world'

 CLICK HERE TO GET THE FOX NEWS APP

-Love of the flag will carry over into the event, with fans receiving American flags at the gate of the raceway, and the Go Bowling 250 and NASCAR Xfinity Series teams unfurling an American flag and 9/11 Memorial and Museum flags at their pit boxes.
+Love of the flag carried over into the event, with fans receiving American flags at the gate of the raceway, and the Go Bowling 250 and NASCAR Xfinity Series teams unfurling an American flag and 9/11 Memorial and Museum flags at their pit boxes.

 Fox News’ Gary Gastelu contributed to this report.